EuroLinux/eurolinux-open-docs/docs/HowTo/docker.md

 The following operating systems and architectures are covered by this guide:

-- EuroLinux 8 on the x86_64 architecture.
+- EuroLinux 8 on the x86_64 and aarch64 architecture.
 - EuroLinux 7 on the x86_64 architecture.

 Make sure the containers you want to run are of the same architecture as your